 Talk about healthy foods

 From the time your little ones are toddlers, they can start learning about healthy foods.
-Don't keep unhealthy, processed foods in your home and avoid the drive-through as much as possible.
+Don't keep unhealthy, processed foods in your home and avoid the drive-thru as much as possible.

-Head to the farmers market – The farmers market is the perfect place for kids to learn about where food comes from.
-Here, you can teach them about the differences between whole foods and processed foods.
+Head to the farmers market: The farmers market is the perfect place for kids to learn about where food comes from.
+Here, you can teach them the differences between whole foods and processed foods.
 Let your children explore the market and find new fruits and vegetables that they have never tried before.

-Let kids be part of the meal planning – Children are more likely to try new foods if they are involved in making them.
+Let kids help with meal planning: Children are more likely to try new foods if they are involved in choosing and making them.
 Bring kids into the kitchen, where they can help prepare your meals.
 Young children can wash fruit, tear lettuce and set the table.
 Older kids can actually do some of the cooking.
 Together, your family can look through cookbooks (or recipes online) and plan meals together.

 Snacks can be nutritious and delicious

-Start with yogurt – Yogurt can be a healthy afternoon snack for children.
-Be sure to read the labels and avoid yogurt that contains added sugar.
+Start with yogurt: Yogurt can be a healthy afternoon snack for children.
+Be sure to read labels and avoid yogurt that contains added sugar.
 Plain Greek yogurt topped with fresh fruit and a little granola is a tasty (and nutritious) option for a snack or for breakfast.

-Find something crunchy – Crunchy doesn't necessarily mean greasy potato chips.
-Nuts and seeds are crunchy and can provide a dose of "healthy" fats.
-If kids insist on chips, look for baked chips at the store, or consider baking your own sweet potato chips at home.
+Find something crunchy: "Crunchy" doesn't necessarily mean greasy potato chips.
+Nuts and seeds are crunchy and can provide a dose of relatively healthy fat.
+If kids insist on chips, look for baked chips at the store or consider baking your own sweet-potato chips at home.

-Make fruit available – Keep a bowl of fresh fruit out and available to your kids.
-You can also make a designated drawer or box of other nutritious snacks and let your kids know that they can choose one or two items from it whenever they need a snack.
+Make fruit available: Keep a bowl of fresh fruit out and available to your kids.
+You can also make a designated drawer or box of other nutritious snacks and let your kids know that they can choose one or two items from it whenever they feel hungry.

 Get moving as a family

-Get outdoors – Spring is here and the weather is perfect for getting outdoors with your family.
+Get outdoors: When spring comes around, the weather is perfect for getting outdoors with your family.
 Consider joining a family softball or basketball league.
-Take your kids to the park regular for hiking — or even just tossing around the Frisbee.
+Take your kids to the park regularly for hiking or tossing around a Frisbee.

-Set a good example – You can't expect your children to embrace exercise if they never see you get off the couch or move away from your computer screen in the evenings.
+Set a good example: You can't expect your children to embrace exercise if they never see you get off the couch or move away from your computer screen in the evenings.
 Parents are their children's best role models.
-Stop driving to places that you can walk.
-Don't use the elevator when you have the option to use the stairs.
+Stop driving to places that you can walk to.
+Don't use the elevator when you can use the stairs.
 If they always see you moving, your kids will follow your lead.

 Obesity rates in our country are astronomical.
-Help your children stay healthy no — and throughout their lives — by putting an emphasis on healthy eating and daily exercise.
+Help your children stay healthy now — and throughout their lives — by emphasizing healthy eating and daily exercise.